apache/incubator-training/content/Github/Challenges/README.md

 -->

-# Github
+# GitHub

-Several projects at the Apache Software Foundation are using Git and Github for their daily business.
+Several projects at the Apache Software Foundation are using Git and GitHub for their daily business.
 However not all potential contributors are comfortable using that toolset - or are aware of how deep their knowledge of that tooling is.

-This directory contains small challenges that can help gauge interest in learning more about Git and Github: One example use case would be printing the challenges and putting them in a location where people have time for reading and chatting - think of your closest coffee machine.
+This directory contains small challenges that can help gauge interest in learning more about Git and GitHub: One example use case would be printing the challenges and putting them in a location where people have time for reading and chatting - think of your closest coffee machine.
 Alternatively regularly post one in your organisation's favourite chat system.